techchaplain2027/python-for-everybody/README.md

-# python-for-everybody
-Coursework, notes, and Python exercises from the University of Michigan specialization

 # Python for Everybody 🐍
 My exercises, notes, and code samples as I complete the University of Michigan **Python for Everybody** specialization and build a foundation in machine learning and accessibility tech.